Ktiseos-Nyx/SimpleChestShop-Pyspigot/README.md

 # Simple Chest Shop - Py-Spigot Edition

+**Effortless Chest Shops for Your Minecraft Server**

 ## Overview

-Simple Chest Shop is a user-friendly and efficient chest shop plugin for Py-Spigot servers.
-Designed to be straightforward and easy to use, it fills the need for a simple yet functional shop system without the complexities often found in other plugins.
-It seamlessly integrates with TownyAdvanced, allowing players to create and manage shops within their towns and plots.
-With Geyser support, Bedrock Edition players can also fully participate in the chest shop economy alongside Java Edition players.

-Inspired by the core functionality of classic chest shop plugins, Simple Chest Shop provides a clean and intuitive experience, prioritizing ease of use and essential features for both players and server administrators.

-This plugin was developed for 0FTH3N1GHT's development server, and current development is based on the specs of that server.
-If you're looking for platform agnostic code, either use the issues tab above, or fork and contribute.
+Simple Chest Shop is a plugin designed to bring intuitive and efficient chest shop functionality to your PySpigot server.
+If you've been seeking a straightforward, user-friendly shop system without the overwhelming complexity of many alternatives, look no further!

+This plugin streamlines the shop creation and management experience for both players and administrators, focusing on core functionality and ease of use.
+With seamless integrations with TownyAdvanced and Geyser, you can empower your community with a robust and accessible trading system.

+Built to fill the needs of the 0FTH3N1GHT's development server, Simple Chest Shop prioritizes clean design and a smooth, enjoyable user experience.
+Development is ongoing.

 ## Languages

-English only for now, I don't trust my own natural language so unless "TYPO-ESE" is a language, English is it for now.
-In future i'll try and see how that works otherwise.

-## Why PySpigot?
+English, but future development pending- we'll work in more languages.

+## Developed with PySpigot

-Current I do not know how to code much outside of HTML, Python, and CSS.
-I know how to poke around a few other formats of web development, but nothing solid.
-Due to my freelancing in and out of AI/ML i learned a little bit about python, and the natural language feature of it makes it easier for me to understand.
-I've been using the combination of lack of smarts, and studying at what feels like 3am all the API's I need to include.
+This plugin is written in Python using PySpigot.
+Python's natural language-like syntax and the vast ecosystem of available libraries have made it easier to develop.
+I used the combination of lack of smarts, and studying at what feels like 3am all the API's I need to include.
 While the use of LLM's has been employed, trust me, this isn't just "telling GPT to make it" - i'm checking all the code, i'm linting where i'm able.
 I'm learning a long the way.
+I'm excited to continue expanding my skills and making this plugin the best it can be!

-## Why Choose Simple Chest Shop?
+## Why Simple Chest Shop?

-Many existing chest shop plugins, while powerful, can be overwhelming with their extensive command sets, intricate configurations, and steep learning curves.
-Simple Chest Shop takes a different approach, focusing on providing the *essential* chest shop experience in a way that is:
+Many chest shop plugins are bloated with overwhelming command sets, intricate configurations, and steep learning curves.
+Simple Chest Shop offers a refreshing alternative:

-*   **Easy to Understand:**  Intuitive sign-based setup and clear player interactions.
-*   **Simple to Configure:**  Straightforward configuration options for server administrators.
+*   **Simplicity:** Easy to understand and use for both players and administrators.
-*   **Efficient and Lightweight:**  Focuses on core chest shop functionality without unnecessary bloat.
-*   **Accessible to All Players:**  Supports both Java and Bedrock Edition clients through Geyser integration.
+*   **Accessibility:** Supports both Java and Bedrock Edition clients.
+*   **Focus:** Provides the *essential* chest shop experience without unnecessary features.
+*   **Performance:** Lightweight design ensures minimal impact on server performance.

-Simple Chest Shop is ideal for servers that value simplicity, ease of use, and a focus on core gameplay without sacrificing essential features.
-It provides a robust and user-friendly chest shop system that anyone can quickly learn and enjoy.
+Simple Chest Shop is perfect for servers that value ease of use, a clean gameplay experience, and a focus on core functionality without sacrificing essential features.

 ## Requirements